adel-R/Ensemble2023/README.md

 All the notebooks rely on helper functions stored in the folder 'functions'.

-The decision tree algorithm coded from scratch and the tsne embedding performed on textual data have been stored in separate folders.
+The decision tree algorithm coded from scratch, the tsne embeddings performed on textual data and some draft notebooks have been stored in separate folders.